FOR IMMEDIATE RELEASE

 About World Sleep Society

 World Sleep Day is organized by World Sleep Society, an international association whose mission is to advance sleep health worldwide.
 World Sleep Society hosts a biennial scientific congress on sleep medicine aiming to globally connect sleep professionals and researchers to advance current knowledge on sleep.
-A job board has also been created for sleep medicine professionals on www.worldsleepsociety.org.
+A virtual meeting is also underway with details on worldsleepsociety.org.
 Follow the excitement on Twitter @_WorldSleep and facebook.com/WASMF.